-Due to the COVID 19 outbreak, Boulder County has closed our offices to the general public.
-CSU Extension staff will be working remotely at this time.
-The best way to contact us at this time is through email or to leave a phone message.
+CSU Extension staff may be working remotely occasionally.
+The best way to contact us is through email or to leave a phone message.

 - Faith Kroschel Extension Agent 4-H Youth Development (303) 678-6287